VerifiedarXiv:2312.0075224 min

 Δ = 0.50

 The continuous state h(t) evolves smoothly; the discrete recurrence samples it at step size Δ, with decay ā = exp(Δa) per step.
-Small Δ tracks the curve; large Δ jumps coarsely and lets the new input dominate. Δ is the model's clock.
+Small Δ tracks the curve; large Δ jumps coarsely and lets the new input dominate. Δ sets how much continuous time passes between tokens.

 Two faces: a recurrence and a convolution